gabrielmsollero/scalable-flask-app/README.md

 # A scalable flask app template
 Basic Flask application with a folder structure ready for scaling, and a few domain examples to clarify how new features should be added.

+I posted an article on Medium where I cover the whole process of getting to this final structure.
+You can find it [here](https://medium.com/@gabrielsollero/domain-driven-design-in-practice-the-train-of-thought-behind-a-scalable-rest-api-with-flask-8904e9017ae9).
+Hope you like it!

 ## How to run
 In the first run, I recommend you create a virtual environment and install the dependencies from `requirements.txt`.
 This can be achieved by running the following, from the project's root folder: